avelinoschz/fifo-sns-sqs/README.md

 This project sends and consumes messages to a FIFO SNS and SQS with support for multiple message groups and concurrent consumers.
 Useful for testing message ordering and consumer behavior in a FIFO topic and queue setup.

+## Architecture SNS → SQS

+This project uses an SNS FIFO topic as the entry point for messages.
+Instead of publishing directly to the SQS FIFO queue, the producer sends messages to the SNS FIFO topic.
+The topic is subscribed to the queue.

+This simulates a more realistic architecture for distributed systems, where publishers communicate through a centralized messaging hub.
+FIFO behavior is still preserved thanks to the use of `MessageGroupId` and FIFO-compatible components.

 ## Goal

 Understand the parallelization capabilities of FIFO SQS.